-- "Toyota Is Fined \$1.2 Billion for Concealing Safety Defects" - March 19, 2014 - Four-year investigation by US Attorney General - Related to floor mats & sticky throttle pedals only - Deferred prosecution for three years in exchange for fine and continuing independent review of its safety processes. - Toyota said in a statement that it had made fundamental changes in its corporate structure and internal safety controls since the government started its investigation four years ago.
+- "Toyota Is Fined \$1.2 Billion for Concealing Safety Defects" - March 19, 2014 - Four-year investigation by US Attorney General - Related to floor mats & sticky throttle pedals only - "TOYOTA misled U.S. consumers by concealing and making deceptive statements about two safety-related issues affecting its vehicles, each of which caused a type of unintended acceleration."
+[DoJ Statement of Facts] - Deferred prosecution for three years in exchange for fine and continuing independent review of its safety processes. - Toyota said in a statement that it had made fundamental changes in its corporate structure and internal safety controls since the government started its investigation four years ago.